status-im/help.status.im/docs/en/status-communities/join-a-channel.md

 With Status, you can organize your conversations with community members into designated spaces called [channels](channels-your-quick-start-guide.md).
 Channels bring the right people and information together for a common purpose, like a specific project or topic.

 All members of a [community](about-status-communities.md) can browse and join open channels.
-For closed channels, you must [meet the requirements](understand-token-requirements-in-channels.md) to join the channel.
-To maintain access to closed channels, hold the necessary tokens at all times.
+For token-gated channels, you must [meet the requirements](understand-token-requirements-in-channels.md) to join the channel.
+To maintain access to token-gated channels, hold the necessary tokens at all times.

 ## Join an open channel